Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Discussion

-Furthermore, we conjecture that a similar disc-corona configuration (see Fig. \ref{fig:config}c) is also preferred in the disc-dominated HSS/SIMS of other sources (LMC X$-3$, 4U $1957+115$, Cyg X$-1$ and Swift J$1727.8-1613$) with major contributions from thermal disc and/or various general relativistic effects \citep{Majumder-etal2024a, Svoboda-etal2024a, Marra-etal2024, Steiner-etal2024, Svoboda-etal2024b} in the observed PD ($1.4-3\%$).
+Furthermore, we conjecture that a similar disc-corona configuration (see Fig. \ref{fig:config}d) is also preferred in the disc-dominated HSS of other sources (LMC X$-3$, 4U $1957+115$, Cyg X$-1$ and Swift J$1727.8-1613$) with major contributions from thermal disc and/or various general relativistic effects \citep{Majumder-etal2024a, Svoboda-etal2024a, Marra-etal2024, Steiner-etal2024, Svoboda-etal2024b} in the observed PD ($1.4-3\%$).
+Among these, quenched radio emission with flux densities of $\sim 2.4-11.7$ mJy is observed in the HSS of Cyg X$-1$ (see Table \ref{tab:log} and Fig. \ref{fig:config}d), which is found to be consistent with previous reports of radio quenching in this source \citep{Tigelaar-etal2004}.
 It is noteworthy that although the presence of a radial corona is favored for 4U $1630-47$, LMC X$-3$, and 4U $1957+115$ in Fig. \ref{fig:config}, the coronal geometry remains uncertain due to the lack of resolved radio jet orientation for these sources.
 Moreover, high PD (up to $\sim 21\%$) dominated by reflected emission in Cyg X$-3$ appears inconsistent with the disc-corona configurations presented in Fig. \ref{fig:config}.
 It has been suggested that a disc-corona geometry featuring an optically thick funnel in the innermost region of the accretion disc, which obscures most of the primary emission, is favored for Cyg X$-3$ \cite[]{Veledina-etal2024a, Veledina-etal2024b}.
 Finally, we mention that, although the two-component accretion flow configuration aligns with the disc-corona geometry inferred from polarimetric studies for most of the BH-XRBs, a detailed radiative transfer computation is needed within this framework for the predictions on X-ray polarization.
+Therefore, the schematic in Fig.~\ref{fig:config} illustrates a possible disc-corona-jet geometry in BH-XRBs; however, it does not yet provide a quantitative explanation for the polarimetric results.